DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/030 Appointments/015 Appointment Types/020 All-Day Appointments.md

 ---

-[note]The **Scheduler** ignores the **startDate**'s and **endDate**'s time component for all-day appointments.

 To mark an appointment as all-day in the UI, toggle the *"All day"* switcher on the appointment details form.
 This form appears when a user [adds](/concepts/05%20Widgets/Scheduler/030%20Appointments/020%20Add%20Appointments '/Documentation/Guide/Widgets/Scheduler/Appointments/Add_Appointments/') or [updates](/concepts/05%20Widgets/Scheduler/030%20Appointments/030%20Update%20Appointments '/Documentation/Guide/Widgets/Scheduler/Appointments/Update_Appointments/') an appointment.

 ![Scheduler All Day Appointment Details](/images/UiWidgets/Scheduler_AllDayAppointment_Details.png)

-All-day appointments are displayed in the All-day panel, which is visible by default.
-If you are not using such appointments, hide the All-day panel along with all-day appointments by assigning **false** to the [showAllDayPanel](/api-reference/10%20UI%20Widgets/dxScheduler/1%20Configuration/showAllDayPanel.md '/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#showAllDayPanel') option.
+All-day appointments are displayed in the All-day panel.
+If you do not use such appointments, disable the [showAllDayPanel](/api-reference/10%20UI%20Widgets/dxScheduler/1%20Configuration/showAllDayPanel.md '/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#showAllDayPanel') property to hide the All-day panel.